JeanSoro/reactlxlaravelrestaurant/readme.md

-## Accessing Admin Section Laravel
+## Accessing Admin Section

 https://consulate-restaurant.herokuapp.com/admin

 email: jill@gmail.com
 password: 12345678

+Use dashboard menu to create new menu items, new category, upload menu photos, create employee profiles wih either admin role to have access to private information, or regular access to view information such as reservations list.

 ## License